spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 The next step is to use the following `docker run` command to trigger Packer to create a VM template.
 Here is an explanation of the options and sub-command used below:
 - The `--env-file` option will read the **.packerenv** file.
 - The `--volume ` option will mount a local directory to the container.
-- It uses our official tutorials container, `ghcr.io/spectrocloud/tutorials:1.0.6`, as a jump host.
+- It uses our official tutorials container, `ghcr.io/spectrocloud/tutorials:1.0.6`.
 - The `sh -c "cd edge/vmware/packer/ && packer build -force --var-file=vsphere.hcl build.pkr.hcl` shell sub-command will change to the **edge/vmware/packer/** directory in the container and execute `packer build` to create the VM template.
 In the `packer build` command:
   - The `-force` flag will destroy the existing template, if any.
   - The `--var-file` option will read the **vsphere.hcl** file from the container.
 It contains the VM template name, VM configuration, and ISO file name to use.
 The VM configuration conforms to the [minimum device requirements](https://docs.spectrocloud.com/clusters/edge/architecture/#minimumdevicerequirements).